ManolisCh/taurob_arm_erl/README.md

  2. Then we run `roslaunch taurob_schunk_lwa4d arm.launch`
  3. Then to initialize the arm we run `rosservice call /arm/driver/init`.
  4. If we want to have some more functionality via a dashboard we run `roslaunch taurob_schunk_lwa4d dashboard.launch`.

+## Using the simulated arm with moveit!
+ 1. We first have to run the simulated arm in gazebo.
+For that  `roslaunch taurob_schunk_lwa4d sim.launch`  to open gazebo and load the arm model.
+ 2. Then we run moveit! to control the arm: `roslaunch taurob_schunk_lwa4d_moveit_config main_moveit.launch`.